-On April 16, 2021 the Board approved an 8.25-for-1 stock split of the Company's common stock which the Company expects will become effective after the effective date of the Company's registration statement on Form S-1 for its initial public offering, but before the closing of the offering (the "Stock Split").
-The Company's outstanding share and per share amounts in these financial statements have not been adjusted to give effect to the Stock Split; however, the Company has presented pro forma net loss per share information below that does give pro forma effect to the Stock Split.
+On April 16, 2021 the Board approved an 8.25-for-1 stock split of the Company's common stock which will occur after the registration statement and before the closing of this offering (the "Stock Split").
+The unaudited pro forma basic and diluted net loss per share attributable to common stockholders has been computed to give effect to the Stock Split.